-Florida heritage and history is quite a bit more recent than most of the states in the eastern and southern states of the United States of America.
+Florida heritage and history are quite a bit more recent than that of most states in the eastern and southern United States of America.

 Although it is a relatively young state, there is still a lot of interesting history to learn and heritage sites to be visited.

 One of the first things that struck me about Florida when I moved here was how young it was compared to the rest of the country.

 Most towns and places in Florida (other than Pensacola and St. Augustine) were settled in the years just before and after the Civil War.
 Before then, it was a barren state that many people considered to be uninhabitable.

 I first lived in north Florida, the home of the Florida Cracker.
 These were true southerners, and I learned a lot about Florida and the southern culture from these people.
 A good deal of Florida heritage is derived from the Old South, especially in north Florida.

 Florida history is discussed in more detail in the histories of Florida regions, towns, parks and heritage sites elsewhere on this website.
 Just click on the link of your choice below.

 The Florida history timeline begins about 12,000 years ago with the first known human inhabitants.
 There were several ancient Indian tribes that lived in Florida thousands of years before the Seminoles arrived.
 These tribes are gone, but are remembered in the history of Florida.

 Most historians break Florida history down into at least 11 periods:

 1. Early human inhabitants, including ancient Indian tribes that were here long before the Seminoles.
 Some of these include the Ais, Calusa, Tequesta and Timicua.